 Acquiring a solid understanding of a client’s goals and objectives is essential to helping them determine what processes are going to move the needle.
 We start with analyzing a customer's current state, reviewing the maturity of all processes, creating a vision of the future state, and identifying strategies to achieve their goals.

-FreightPOP: How important is a TMS/shipping software for manufacturers and distributors?
+FreightPOP: How important is a Transporation Management System (TMS) For manufacturers and distributors?